Get Adobe Flash player

 » To Top «

-In 2009 I spoke with Fred Luke who is a true Romany Gypsy in Kent, now in his 60's.
+In 2009 while in the UK for the second time.
+I spoke with Fred Luke who is a true Romany descendant in Kent, now in his 60's.
 He bred Clara, aka Fenella, now owned by Desert Jewel.
-We were lucky enough to spot Fenella back in March 2005 before she was sold at Appleby Fair and Fred was kind enough to take us to see her sire, Lenny's Stallion.
+We were lucky enough to spot Fenella back in March 2005 with Freed on our first visit before she was sold at Appleby Fair.
+Fred was kind enough to take us to see her sire, Lenny's Stallion.
 We spent many hours discussing this topic and it was about 50-60 years ago that certain families began to breed horses to the ideal we see today.
 As the gypsies will breed a yearling filly, we could in effect be talking about 25 to 45 plus generations of breeding to arrive at what we have today.
 To take a purebred and cross it back with another heavy breed and then turn around and say you now have a gypsy vanner, is utter nonsense.
 You are back breeding and undoing what the Gypsies strived for generations to create.
-To further this position, most are aware that the Thoroughbred horse was originally bred from the Arab after MANY generations of selective breeding.
-However, crossing the two back together does not produce either a purebred Arab or purebred Thoroughbred, what we end up with is a cross now classified as an Anglo Arab and to arrive back to a purebred status would invoke many generations of breeding again.
-Same applies to the Gypsy Vanner.
-Crossing back with other breeds is not a Gypsy Vanner anymore, but something that may look similar in certain characteristics, but will take many more generations of careful breeding to advance to a purebred status and breed true to those genetics.

-Eventually the Gypsy Vanner will become a recognised, registered "breed" and it will be hotly debated as to which name should be used.
+Eventually the Gypsy Vanner will become a recognised, registered "breed" worldwide and it will be hotly debated as to which name should be used.
 For me, Gypsy Vanner is the preferred choice as it distinguishes these beautiful horses unique from the typical cob world, which is only a type.
 Already I have noticed the difference when people ask what breed of horse it is.
-Back when my two Gypsy Vanners Beau and Treasure were the first two in the country and relatively unknown, people would ask me what kind of horse it was.
+Back when my two Gypsy Vanners, Beau and Treasure were the first two in New Zealand and relatively unknown, people would ask me what kind of horse it was.
 I use to reply gypsy cob and the standard retort back was....oh it's a Welsh cob cross or Clydesdale cross.
 Now when I say Gypsy Vanner, the response is wholly different.
 People look at me quizzically and want to know more about this amazing breed that they have never heard or seen of before.
 My changing of names is not an attempt to discredit the use of other names or to say that my horses are betters than anyone else's.
 It is a decision purely based on a personal choice and one that I am happy to stand behind the Gypsy Vanner name 100%.

 » To Top «